fuglaro/filet-cloud/deployments/raspberry-pi-4-btrfs-hdd-nginx-with-hat/README.md

   * Create snaphot.
   * Trigger update and restart.
 * Daily snapshots (with Btrfs).
-* No hardware resiliant backup redundancy - please set up a strategy for resiliency against hardware failure which suits your needs.
+* Note there is no hardware resiliant backup redundancy - please set up a strategy for resiliency against hardware failure which suits your needs.

 ## Hardware
 The following hardware was used for this build: